Skip to Main Content

 • Or, "Trust me.
 I'm giving you the benefit of all my study, but I'm emphasizing the findings and skipping the documentation.

-Unsupported statement have their place, but rarely in academic writing.
+Unsupported statements have their place, but rarely in academic writing.
 Unless it is truly common knowledge, provide support: an example, an argument, or a source.